manishjha-04/medsecure/README.md

 - `src/services/permit.js` - Permit.io integration
 - `src/services/permitConfig.js` - Permit.io configuration and initialization
+- `src/services/permitService.js` - Main service that handles Permit.io API calls
 - `src/components/PermissionGuard.jsx` - React component for conditional rendering based on permissions
 - `src/store/authStore.js` - Authentication store with user roles
+- `server.js` - Backend proxy server that handles requests to Permit.io API

+## CORS Configuration

+The application uses a backend proxy server to handle CORS issues when communicating with Permit.io API:

+1. All requests from the frontend to Permit.io go through the proxy server
+2. The proxy server adds the necessary authorization headers and forwards the request
+3. This approach avoids CORS issues and keeps the API key secure

 ## Security Considerations